FrankChen021/bithon/doc/configuration/agent/README.md

 In such a case, the external configuration serves such a need.
 Users can use `-Dbithon.configuration.location` JVM command line argument to specify an external configuration file for the agents.

+> NOTE: Variable replacement in the configuration is not supported.

 ## Java command line arguments